HenrikBengtsson/matrixStats/revdep/problems.md

       row names contain missing values
     Calls: GenTable -> GenTable -> .local -> data.frame
     Execution halted
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘Adrian Alexa <adrian.alexa@gmail.com>’

-    The Description field should not start with the package name, 'This package' or similar.

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 *   checking package dependencies ...
 NOTE